Capture-time Extremal Cop-Win Graphs: Rank Cardinality Lists and Realizability

 In this section, we answer this question to the extent necessary to give a proof of Theorem~\ref{gave}.
-In Section~\ref{morrc}, we develop this question further and explore the general issue of realizability.
+In Sections~\ref{morrc} and \ref{future}, we further explore this question and the general issue of realizability.